acearchive/files-worker/README.md

 https://files.acearchive.lgbt/artifacts/<artifact_slug>/<file_name>
 ```

-The artifact metadata in Workers KV is populated by
+The artifact metadata in the database is populated by
 [acearchive/artifact-submit-action](https://github.com/acearchive/artifact-submit-action).
 Requesting this metadata in this worker is necessary because objects in R2 are
 keyed by their hash (more specifically a